Helpful Tutorials/Materials

 Student Services

-Blackboard is the learning management system that Snead State uses to facilitate online courses and to supplement all other courses.
-Whether you are taking a fully online course, a hybrid course, or a course that meets on campus, you will use Blackboard.
-For online courses, and possibly hybrid courses, it is important that you log in to Blackboard on the first day of the term and complete the attendance assignment to verify your participation in the course.
+Canvas is the learning management system that Snead State uses to facilitate online courses and to supplement all other courses.
+Whether you are taking a fully online course, a hybrid course, or a course that meets on campus, you will use Canvas.
+For online courses, and possibly hybrid courses, it is important that you log in to Canvas on the first day of the term and complete the attendance assignment to verify your participation in the course.
 Face-to-face courses normally verify attendance at the start of the semester by calling roll.

 For more information, please visit the Online Learning Student Resources page.
-Questions concerning Blackboard may be emailed to DL@snead.edu.
+Questions concerning Canvas may be emailed to DL@snead.edu.

-Students at Snead State who plan to transfer to a four-year college or university in the state of Alabama will need to print and follow a STARS Guide (Statewide Transfer and Articulation Reporting System).
+Students at Snead State who plan to transfer to a four-year college or university in the state of Alabama will need to print and follow an Alabama Transfers Guide.
 This agreement guides students through the first two years of coursework at community colleges and ensures the transferability of the coursework listed within the guide.
-To generate a STARS Guide for your major and four-year college choice, visit http://stars.troy.edu/ and follow the directions to “Get the Guide.”
+To generate an Alabama Transfers Guide for your major and four-year college choice, visit alabamatransfers.com.

 The Academic Calendar is the official college calendar that lists important dates and deadlines for students.
 It includes information such as the registration deadlines, withdrawal deadlines, and financial aid dates.
 The academic calendar also lists dates that auto-drops occur for non-payment (when courses that have not yet been paid for are dropped from a student’s schedule).
 It is extremely important that all students become familiar with the Academic Calendar.
 It may be found by visiting the Snead State webpage (www.snead.edu), clicking on “Current Students,” and then selecting “Academic Calendar.”

 The College Catalog provides course names, numbers and descriptions for scheduling and advising purposes.
 It also includes the academic calendar and college policies.
-The College Catalog is located at www.snead.edu under the ‘Current Students’ tab.
+The College Catalog is located at www.snead.edu under the Academics or Career Technical/Workforce tabs.
 The Student Handbook is a guide to help prepare students during their time at SSCC.
 It includes tips for success, students’ rights and responsibilities as a student, facility information, and Snead fun facts.
-The Student Handbook is located at www.snead.edu under the “Current Students” tab.
+The Student Handbook is located at www.snead.edu under the Student Life tab.

 Classes can be dropped online with no charge to the student during the regular add/drop period which runs through the last day to register each semester.
 After the last day to register, you will be charged for all classes on your schedule.
 Please note: refunds after the start of classes are only given for complete withdrawals and are subject to the published refund schedule (on the website and in the College Catalog).
 Questions related to refunds may be directed to the SSCC Business Office located in Office 101 of the Technology Building.

-Students wishing to change their majors must complete a change of major form and submit it to the Admission & Records Department in Office 102 in the Technology Building.
-After discussing the major change, students will be directed to print a new STARS guide and make an appointment with their new faculty advisor.
-A student who desires to make a program of study/major change and is unable to come to the campus may send a written request via his/her secured Snead student email account to studentservices@snead.edu
+Students wishing to change their majors must complete a change of major form and submit it to the Advising Center in the Story Administration Building.
+After discussing the major change, students will be directed to print a new Alabama Transfers guide and make an appointment with their new faculty advisor.
+A student who desires to make a program of study/major change and is unable to come to the campus may send a written request via his/her secured Snead student email account to advising@snead.edu.

-Students at Snead State who plan to transfer to a four-year college or university in the state of Alabama will need to print and follow a STARS Guide (Statewide Transfer and Articulation Reporting System).
+Students at Snead State who plan to transfer to a four-year college or university in the state of Alabama will need to print and follow an Alabama Transfers Guide.
 This agreement guides students through the first two years of coursework at community colleges and ensures the transferability of the coursework listed within the guide.
-To generate a STARS Guide for your major and four-year college choice, visit http://stars.troy.edu/ and follow the directions to “Get the Guide.”
+To generate an Alabama Transfers Guide for your major and four-year college choice, visit alabamatransfers.com.

 Email Ms. Tonya Shields at tshields@snead.edu or fax (256-593-7180) a written statement with your signature, social security number, and a photocopy of your ID stating that you would like a copy of your scores.
 If you want your scores to be sent to another institution, you must provide the correct mailing address.

-The Snead State Community College Career Coach assists both current and potential students with free career services, including career assessment, one-on-one personal coaching, interview skills and resume building and assistance for completing financial aid forms.
-The Career Services Office is located on the first floor of the Administration Building.
-You may contact the Career Services Office at kasey.romine@snead.edu or (256) 571-0638.
+The Snead State Community College Career Coach is available to go into local high schools with the mission to help high school students define their career aspirations and recognize postsecondary programs and services that can help them achieve their goals.
+The Career Coach assists both current and potential students with free career services, including career assessment, one-on-one personal coaching, interview skills and resume building and assistance for completing financial aid forms.
+You may contact the Career Coach at CareerServices@snead.edu.